 Home heating and energy grants have been around for the last several years to help the most vulnerable tackle the ever-rising gas and electricity increases.
 The government’s ECO (Energy Company Obligation) Scheme has been the most recent way in which home energy grants have been delivered.

 ECO3 come to an end, and the next phase known as ECO4 commenced – although later than planned.

 The Energy Company Obligation (ECO) is a UK Government policy designed to help vulnerable households reduce their energy bills and tackle fuel poverty.
 The scheme obliges energy suppliers to provide funding for home energy efficiency improvements to eligible households.

 So how has the ECO Grant Scheme changed?

-Under the current scheme, ECO3, home energy suppliers are required to deliver a certain number of home energy efficiency improvements each year.
+Under the previous scheme, ECO3, home energy suppliers were required to deliver a certain number of home energy efficiency improvements each year.
 The target for 2020/2021 was to improve the energy efficiency of 450,000 homes.

-From July 2022, the government’s new ECO4 Scheme will come into effect.
+From July 2022, the government’s new ECO4 Scheme came into effect.
 Under this scheme, home energy suppliers will still be required to deliver a certain number of home energy efficiency improvements each year.
-However, the targets will be different.

 What are the Government targets for the scheme?

-The government has not yet released the targets for ECO4, but we do know that they will be more ambitious than those under ECO3.
+ECO4 targets will be more ambitious than those under ECO3.